sumaho-live/AppleContainerManager/README.md

 ## Troubleshooting
 - CLI not found: Verify `container` is installed and on PATH, then restart VS Code.
-- Service not running: Use the System view or status bar Start action; check Output panel for logs.
+- Service not running: Use the System view Start action; check Output panel for logs.
 - Permission prompts: Elevated operations require explicit user approval via macOS.

 ## Contributing